 Humpback Whale Migration Sparks Cultural Festivities on Colombia’s Pacific Coast

-In the tranquil waters of Colombia’s Pacific Coast, the annual migration of humpback whales from the chilly seas near Chile to the warmer breeding grounds near Colombia is more than a natural spectacle; it’s a celebration of culture and heritage.
+In the tranquil waters of Colombia’s Pacific Coast, the annual migration of whales from the chilly seas near Chile to the warmer breeding grounds near Colombia is more than a natural spectacle; it’s a celebration of culture and heritage.
 Each July, the seaport of Buenaventura becomes a hub of activity as thousands of tourists, both Colombian and international, embark on a journey to witness these majestic creatures up close.

 Soure: Festival Ballenas y Cantaoras/YouTube